mlibrary/about-ebc/src/content/invest.md

 * Expand inclusive, equitable access to high-quality humanities and qualitative social science scholarship for diverse, global audiences;
 * Increase the number of accessible, open learning resources for students that are instantly available, downloadable, and free of DRM restrictions;
 * Expand the demonstrated opportunity for increased visibility and impact that open access provides to all authors, without the inequities of “pay to publish”;
-* Demonstrate support for a non-profit infrastructure and sustainable business model, on a platform that already hosts other university press content and collections;
+* Demonstrate support for a non-profit infrastructure and sustainable business model, on a platform that already hosts other university press content;
 * Inspire the leaders of parent institutions to financially support their presses in more sustainable and open approaches to monograph publishing.

 #### What We Do With the Money